Date palms are one of the first plants that were cultivated by man, and some of the date palm named varieties are thousands of years old!

 Eleven Off-shoots of the Medjool date palm variety were imported into the USA from the Bou Denib Oasis in Morocco in 1927.
 A disease known as "bayoud disease" was killing off the medjool date palms in Morocco at that time.
 These 11 offshoots were the first and only Medjool date palm offshoots imported to the USA, and they were originally planted in Nevada.
 Eight years later, these disease free Medjool offshoots were transplanted to the US Department of Agriculture station at Indio, California.
 All Medjool date palms in the USA today are descendents from these original eleven Medjool date palm offshoots.

-Over the last 20 years, date palms have become widely planted throughout Southern California, both as landscape palm specimens and also for residential & commercial date production.
+Over the last 20 years, date palms have become widely planted throughout Southern California, primarily as landscape palm specimens and also for residential & commercial date production.

 Date palms are also being grown succesfully in some parts of Arizona, Florida, Lousiana, Nevada and Texas.

 Date palms grow well throughout Southern California.
-Male date palms are often used in landscaping because once mature they do not yield the annual crop of dates which can sometimes attract pests.
+Male date palms are often used in landscaping because once mature they do not yield the annual crop of dates which can attract pests if not removed from the palm.
 In female date palms, there are three main date palm varieties planted in California; the Medjool date palm, the Zahidi date palm, and the Deglet Noor date palm.
 Another date palm variety that is also very desirable for its dates as well as for landscaping is the Halawi date palm, which is even larger than the Medjool date palm.

 Deglet Noor date palms are commonly planted in shopping centers and malls in southern California where they lend a striking tropical ambience.